Filter by Category

 Experience Level: Beginner, no prior experience required

-Tuesday March 3, 6-9pm (1 Session)
+Monday November 3, 6-9pm (1 Session)

 Create a truly beautiful writing instrument as you learn to safely use the lathe and turning tools under the guidance of an experienced instructor.
-These unique pens make wonderful gifts for your friends and family (or keep for yourself!)

 All materials to create one pen are included in the cost of tuition.